harsh2025-sketch/OCRVision/README.md

 ## 📋 Overview

-**OCRVision** is a powerful Python-based tool that extracts, processes, and summarizes textual information from YouTube videos.
+**OCRVision** is a Python-based tool that extracts, processes, and summarizes textual information from YouTube videos.
 It combines video frame extraction, Optical Character Recognition (OCR), and AI-powered text summarization to transform video content into concise, readable summaries.

 ## ✨ Features